Combined Degree Description

 - Minimum cumulative grade point average of 3.5 in any prior graduate work.

-- Minimum score of 1120 in the Graduate Record Exam (GRE).
+- Minimum score of 1120 in the Graduate Record Exam (GRE). *Please reach out to the PHD program regarding updates to this requirement

 - International graduate student applicants whose native language is not English are required to submit a score for the Test of English as a Foreign Language (TOEFL) or for the International English Language Testing System (IELTS).
 A total score of 90 on the IBT TOEFL (equivalent to 575 on the paper-based version, or 232 on the computer-based version of the Test of English as a Foreign Language) is required.